Multivariate Fidelities: Multivariate classical fidelities

 \subsection{Average pairwise fidelity}

-The average pairwise Bhattacharyya overlap is defined in \cite[Eq.~(7)]{averageBattacharya}, which serves as an upper bound on the error probability of an uncoded transmission of classical data through polarized channels.
+The average pairwise Bhattacharyya overlap was defined in \cite[Eq.~(7)]{averageBattacharya} and shown to be an upper bound on the error probability of an uncoded transmission of classical data through polarized channels.
 We also call this quantity the average pairwise fidelity, and note here that it has been considered previously in a similar context for the quantum case \cite[Section~II]{nasser2018polar}.

 Here we recall the definition of the average pairwise fidelity for classical probability distributions and for commuting states more generally.

 \begin{definition}[Average pairwise fidelity] Let $p_1,\ldots, p_r$ be probability distributions on a finite set $\cX$.
 The average pairwise fidelity is defined as